ABOUT ALL SAINTS

 COVID19 NEWS AND UPDATES

 The Church of England are keeping us up to date with all information regarding COVID19.
 We will follow all advice given to us, and you can see this advice in full here.
-All Saints remains CLOSED and all hall user groups have ceased to meet.
+All Saints PCC have agreed to REOPEN the church for Sunday Services from Sunday 26th July.

 for our community, our building and the wider world